 This is a challenging and exciting opportunity to make a difference to peoples’ lives and support them to achieve their identified outcomes.
 You will be able to demonstrate good communication skills and a mature attitude together with adaptability and enthusiasm.
 Knowledge and experience in supporting people with mental health problems is essential.

-Closing date for all applications will be Thursday 01st October 2020 at 12 noon.
+Closing date for all applications will be Monday 25th October 2021 at 12 noon

-Interviews will take place via Microsoft Teams on either 6th or 7th October 2020
+Interviews will take place via Microsoft Teams week beginning 1st November 2021

 PVG Scheme Membership, a Right to Work in the UK check and proof of qualifications declared on the application form are required.
 Applications are welcome from people who have experienced mental health difficulties.